marwaneltoukhy/Implementing-A-User-Project-SPM/README.md

 ## Project Description
 In this project we will be building on the [Caravel User Project](https://github.com/efabless/caravel_user_project) and show how we can use the template to harden our design a Serial-Parallel-Multiplier (SPM) and integrate it within the [caravel](https://github.com/efabless/caravel) chip.

-## Prerequisites
-You must go throw the [Quick start for caravel_user_project](https://github.com/efabless/caravel_user_project/blob/main/docs/source/quickstart.rst) tutorial to familiarize yourself on how to setup your environment and what are the dependencies you need to install before you start working on the project.

 ## Caravel
 [Caravel](https://github.com/efabless/caravel) is a template SoC for Efabless Open MPW and chipIgnite shuttles based on the Sky130 node from SkyWater Technologies.
 It provides a wrapper for the user project area where the user can add their own designs. <br/>